Tomato

 Recommended products for tomato

-WARNING: 4 Sato® Steps is a comprehensive crop care system.
-There are basic crop needs for the main 12 macro, meso and micronutrients, so for an optimal growing cycle and unlocking the potential of each crop, a balanced diet and timely fertilization are necessary.
+WARNING: 4 Sato® Steps is a comprehensive crop care system that provides the basic crop needs for the main 12 macro, meso and micronutrients for an optimal growing cycle and unlocking the potential of each crop.

-SEEDS/SEEDLINGS/VEGETATION BEGINNING: Treatment of seeds and seedlings with Sato® Seeds compound is compatible with treatment by classical protectants without reducing the rates of their application, and helps to increase the viability of seedlings, the development of the plant and its fruitfulness.
-When germinating seeds/seedlings in Sato® Pills, it is recommended to use a minimum dose of SatoGrow® biostimulants.
+SEEDS/SEEDLINGS/VEGETATION BEGINNING: Treatment of seeds and seedlings with Sato® Seeds formulation is compatible with treatment by classical protectants without reducing the rates of their application, and helps to increase the viability of seedlings, the development of the plant and its fruitfulness.

-GROWTH: Our SatoHum® solutions have a guaranteed composition with high content of humic and fulvic acids with amino acids of plant origin, so their application rates are significantly lower than those on the market.
-It is not recommended to exceed the total dose of SatoHum® liquid formulations over 6 l/ha/season.
+GROWTH: Our SatoHum® solutions have a guaranteed composition with high content of humic and fulvic acids with amino acids of plant origin.
+It is not recommended to exceed the total applying dose of SatoHum® liquid formulations over 6 l/ha/season, starting from the germination/seedlings phase.
 If SatoHum® Potassium soap is used for prophylactic purposes, it is recommended to apply the minimum dose.
-If treatment is carried out to fight active pathogens/parasites, the dose indicated in the Product sheet for the specific pest shall be applied.
+If treatment is carried out to fight active pathogens/parasites, the dose indicated in the product card for the specific pest shall be applied.

 HARVEST: Simultaneous fertilization with several SatoHum® products is not expected.
-It is not recommended to exceed the specified application rates.
+It’s not recommended to exceed the specified application rates.
 For single, not systemic application of SatoHum® products, the maximum dosage of the product is recommended.

 Discuss with an expert